 If the DDS examiner or Administrative Law Judge (ALJ) decides that your disability does not meet the requirements of a disability listed in the blue book, then he/she will take into consideration your disability, age, work experience, and education to decide if your disability prevents you from engaging in Substantial Gainful Activity.
 If this is the case, then the DDS examiner or ALJ can give you a “Medical Vocational Allowance” and approve your claim.
 So, education is taken into consideration when determining if you will be able to work.

-Click here to schedule a free consultation with an experienced disability attorney Phoenix in the Mesa & Phoenix area, and all of Arizona.
+Click here to schedule a free consultation with an experienced disability representative Phoenix in the Mesa & Phoenix area, and all of Arizona.
 Call (888)939-4692 or via the web https://disabilityhelpgroup.org.
 We would be honored to answer your questions or represent your case with experienced Disability Lawyers Phoenix.
+Just make sure you select an organization that has an experienced representative, lawyer or attorney.